daijifeng001/MNC/README.md

 #### 2. End-to-end training of MNC for instance-aware semantic segmentation

 To end-to-end train a 5-stage MNC model (on VOC 2012 train), use `experiments/scripts/mnc_5stage.sh`.
-Final mAP^r should be ~65.0% on VOC 2012 validation.
+Final mAP^r@0.5 should be ~65.0%, mAP^r@0.7 should be ~46.3% on VOC 2012 validation.

 ```Shell
 cd $MNC_ROOT